komushi/ggp-func-py-gocheckin/design/SECURITY_USE_CASES.md

 - `BLOCKLIST_PREVENTS_UNLOCK`: Whether blocklist detection blocks unlock for the entire session (default: true)

 **Key Behaviors**:
-- BLOCKLIST sub-type is highest priority — checked before member identification
+- BLOCKLIST is checked first (highest priority) — ensures security threats are caught before any other action
-- INACTIVE sub-type does not unlock door
+- INACTIVE does not unlock door (access denied)
 - Alert includes original stay information (INACTIVE) or blocklist reason (BLOCKLIST)
 - Useful for property owners to know who is trying to access
 - `block_further_unlocks` prevents unlock of any lock in `clicked_locks` that hasn't been unlocked yet (already-unlocked locks are NOT re-locked)